 A great chance to explore the largest island in England, from its beautiful sandy beaches and Jurassic coastline to historic attractions.
-On this full day excursion we'll visit the traditional seaside resort of Shanklin, the iconic Needles landmark and the awe-inspiring sweet factory, and then enjoy an optional ride on a high speed boat.
+On this full day excursion we'll visit the iconic Needles landmark and the awe-inspiring sweet factory and glass factory.

-Later, we'll visit Fort Victoria country park and the model railway, planetarium and archaeology discovery centre; followed by a trip to Ryde for a hovercraft ride and some souvenir shopping.
+Later, we'll visit Fort Victoria country park; followed by a trip to Ryde for a hovercraft ride and some souvenir shopping.

 A half day trip into the local town.
 Challenge your new friends to a game of bowling before a fun laser quest session and a meal at a nearby restaurant.